tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

     tvguide-csv inputfilename.csv

-This will return a file with the two original columns plus a third column giving the minimum number of sectors that thid target will be observed by with TESS.
+This will return a file with the two original columns plus two additional columns giving the minimum number and maximum of sectors that the target will be observed by with TESS.

 ## ticgen